CARRINGTON HOUSE

 MOUNTAIN CULTURE BREWPUB

 The Echo building in Katoomba began life in 1912 as a printing house for local Blue Mountains newspaper.
 In the century following, the building had a colourful and varied existence until ending up as Civic Video store that was ultimately abandoned by 2017.
 It was at this time that Mountain Culture Beer Co was established as a craft beer brewing company.
-Owners Harriet and DJ discovered The Echo and saw it’s potential for their company’s brewpub.
-They imagined the place brining people together to enjoy their new beer.
+Owners Harriet and DJ discovered The Echo and saw its’ potential for their company’s brewpub.
+They imagined the place bringing people together to enjoy their new beer.
 Breakspear Architects assisted Mountain Culture with transforming the dilapidated Echo.
 We aimed to re-discover the building’s lost charm when beginning its new life as a brewpub.

 By Toby Breakspear, Tiffany Liew.
 For Mountain Culture Beer Co.
 2017-2019 Completed.
 Photography by Mountain Culture and Broadsheet (Kitti Gould).